ddsnowboard/FantasyStocks/spec.md

 If you click on a stock from the dashboard, or go to a player's page and click "trade", you will come to the trade page.
 It will have two nearly identical sides.
 Each side will have a box for a name, with <strike>either a dropdown menu or</strike> a regular text box that has a suggestions dropdown.
 >EDIT: I've decided that it will be a suggestions dropdown, similar to (If I'm being honest, the same as) the way that the Gmail address box works.
+>Technical Note: The implementation of this will be complicated.
+I will need to have a way to get the predefined stocks drawn in the box, with a way to move the text box down as that happens, as well as a way to draw more in real time (this isn't actually that hard with javascript) and then send them back.
+This will be the complicated part.
+If I can get some way for the javascript to send the http request so it can include a list of some sort with the stocks, that would be nice.

 The left side top box will always be the same:
 >%your_username% (You)